 Why do we really need water though?

-The body literally needs enough water to survive.
-You can go a few weeks without eating anything, but the body can only last 3 days without water.
-Even that wouldn’t be a fun 3 days.
+You can go a few weeks without eating anything, but the body can only last few days without staying hydrated.

 Water helps move substances around the body, like blood plasma, keeping the pH tip top and helping the immune system by circulating antibodies and working efficiently.